mikekeith52/scalecast/README.md

 ### Create multivariate forecasting object
 - Need to change test and validation length
 - Regressors are already carried forward from the underlying `Forecaster` objects
-- Integration level are also carried forward from the underlying `Forecaster` objects
+- Integrated levels are also carried forward from the underlying `Forecaster` objects

 ```python